yccztt/StudyNotes/README.md

 # StudyNotes
-A repository for taking study notes
+A repository for taking study notes.